RisingStack/nuxt3-caching-with-auth/README.md

 });
 ```
 #### api/logout
-Route updates the logged in status to `false` and returns this value:
+Route updates the `loggedIn` status to `false` and returns this value:
 ```javascript
 import { kv } from "@vercel/kv";